 - You will then be allowed to make a phone call so you can contact a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, if not you you will have to wear a jumpsuit.
+- If you think you will get released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, if not you will have to wear a jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell our readers about your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that will help other people that get arrested get through jail processing?

 Click here to post a comment